• Home

 0 Comments

 In 1729 at Oxford, John and, shortly after, Charles Wesley formed a prayer-and-study group known as the “Holy Club”.
-It began simply—a few students committed to reading Scripture, praying diligently, fasting, and caring for the poor and imprisoned.
-Though initially mocked— “the Methodists” became a label of derision—their disciplined, Christ‑centered life didn’t stay hidden.
+It began simply, with a few students committed to reading Scripture, praying diligently, fasting, and caring for the poor and imprisoned.
+Though initially mocked, “the Methodists” became a label of derision; their disciplined, Christ‑centered life didn’t stay hidden.
 Instead, it drew attention and later inspired a movement that transformed the church and society.
 This collaboration between the Wesley brothers embodies key spiritual truths.
 They began "two by two," mirroring Jesus’ sending of the seventy‑two.
-In mission, we’re not lone heroes—we are companions.
-Their habits of reading, prayer, fasting, and service were not just piety—they were kingdom rhythms that shaped everything.
+In mission, we’re not lone heroes, we are companions.
+Their habits of reading, prayer, fasting, and service were not just piety; they were kingdom rhythms that shaped everything.
 Though mocked, they persevered, and their disciplined witness birthed a revival that reformed individuals and nations.

 Jesus looks at the world and sees it with the eyes of harvest.
 Where others see chaos, He sees opportunity.
 Where others see sin, He sees people in need of the Gospel.
 He doesn't tell them, “Go solve everything,” but “Pray to the Lord of the harvest.”
-This is spiritual work—harvest that is gathered through prayer before action.
-In Wesleyan theology, we speak of prevenient grace—God at work before we arrive.
+This is spiritual work, a harvest that is gathered through prayer before action.
+In Wesleyan theology, we speak of prevenient grace, God at work before we arrive.
 Prayer aligns us not just with the task, but with the timing of God.

 Jesus doesn't sugarcoat the mission: "I am sending you out like lambs among wolves."
 There’s no false promise of ease.
 Yet, paradoxically, the disciples carry peace, not swords.
 “Peace to this house.”
 We go not in fear, but in peace.
-We go not to argue, but to bless.
-We go not to dominate, but to witness.
-Our spiritual authority is not in coercion but in communion—offering the peace of Christ and trusting that where it is welcomed, the Kingdom draws near.
+We do not go to argue, but to bless.
+We do not go to dominate, but to witness.
+Our spiritual authority is not in coercion but in communion, offering the peace of Christ and trusting that where it is welcomed, the Kingdom draws near.
 If they accept you, stay.
 If they reject you, shake the dust off your feet.
 But either way, say this:

 “The Kingdom of God has come near.”
 This is crucial: The Kingdom comes whether people respond the way we hope.
 We are not defined by results.
 We are called to faithfulness, not success.